kaihendry/dabase.com/content/blog/Shop-front.md

 The consumer experience:

-1. Finds content about product from Influencer
+1. Finds content about product from (you) the Influencer
 2. Follows link to Influencer's https://example.com/shop
 3. Buys the product
 4. Order confirmation